Vancouver school health manual – Section 9 – Eating and weight-related issues

 Referrals for assessment and treatment are accepted from secondary eating disorders programs (where available) across the province.
 For referral inquiries, individuals can contact the Intake Coordinator at (604) 806-8654.

-A telephone based program designed to support BC children, teens and their families reach a healthy weight and improve their overall health and quality of life.
-Families work with a pediatric dietitian and a qualified exercise professional.
+A telephone based program designed to support BC children, teens and their families improve their overall health and quality of life.

 A BC-based website on mental health and substance use, which has a section of body image resources, including how to deal with media images of perfection, resiliency and eating and living well.